Is Fiber Optic Better Than WiFi?

 Is fiber optic more expensive than WiFi?

-Yes, fiber optic has higher installation costs, but it delivers better performance and lower maintenance costs over time, making it a smart investment for heavy internet users.
+Yes, fiber optic has higher installation costs, but it delivers better performance and lower maintenance costs over time, making it a wise investment for heavy internet users.